OWASP/www-chapter-boston/tab_pastevents.md

 ---
 Also see [past events on Meetup](https://www.meetup.com/owaspboston/events/past/).

+### November 2024 Chapter Meetup
+#### OWASP ASVS & Cheat Sheet Series .
+Jim Manico

+This month we will be welcoming Jim Manico, a form OWASP Global Board Member and long time project contributor, to our meetup.
+Doors open at 6:30pm and the presentation starts at 7pm.
+Pizza and soda will be provided.

+Jim will be presenting as part of our "Learn about OWASP Projects" series on his project team's project, the OWASP ASVS & Cheat Sheet Series .
+In this session you will learn:

+How was the project started?
+About the project and goals
+How can one help, volunteer /sponsor?
+Existing Team
+Jim Manico is the founder of Manicode Security, where he trains software developers on secure coding and security engineering.
+He is also an investor/advisor for 10Security, Aiya, MergeBase, Nucleus Security, KSOC, and Inspectiv.
+Jim is a frequent speaker on secure software practices, is a member of the Java Champion community, and is the author of “Iron-Clad Java: Building Secure Web Applications” from Oracle Press.
+Jim also volunteers for the OWASP foundation as the project lead for the OWASP Application Security Verification Standard and the OWASP Cheatsheet Series.
+For more information, see [https://www.linkedin.com/in/jmanico](https://www.linkedin.com/in/jmanico).

 ### October 2024 Chapter Meetup
 #### Threat modeling fundamentals with Star Wars .
 Audrey Long